10 Signs of A Toxic Relationship: Spot The Red Flags

 4. They Become Hostile, Cruel, And Abusive.

-They can use anger, shame, or even alcohol or drugs to subdue you, the victim.
-Then they start inflicting physical, emotional, or sexual torture on you.
+• They can use anger, shame, and even alcohol or drugs to subdue you.

-• Toxic lovers can use sexual abuse as a way to punish the other person.
+Toxic lovers can even use sexual abuse as a way to punish the other person.
 It may include coercion, non-consensual acts, and pressure to engage in unnatural carnal acts.

 5. They Seize Your Autonomy And Freedom.

-Controlling behavior and possessiveness are also early signs of a toxic relationship.
+Controlling behavior is another early sign of a toxic relationship.

-They may also show they own you, become possessive of you, and try to isolate you from friends and family.
+• They can show they own you, and try to isolate you from friends and family.

 “Toxic relationships are like a cancer that slowly eats away at you.”